Creating and extending circuits

 Choosing circuit IDs in create cells

-The CircID for a CREATE/CREATE2 cell is a nonzero integer, selected by the node (OP or OR) that sends the CREATE/CREATED2 cell.
+The CircID for a CREATE2 cell is a nonzero integer, selected by the node (client or relay) that sends the CREATE2 cell.
 Depending on the link protocol version, there are certain rules for choosing the value of CircID which MUST be obeyed, as implementations MAY decide to refuse in case of a violation.
 In link protocol 3 or lower, CircIDs are 2 bytes long; in protocol 4 or higher, CircIDs are 4 bytes long.

 In link protocol version 4 or higher, whichever node initiated the connection MUST set its MSB to 1, and whichever node didn’t initiate the connection MUST set its MSB to 0.